tanishg5/InkleAssignement/README.md

 b.The filter dropdown was initially hidden behind the table due to overflow: hidden c.The modal dropdown initially covered the cancel and save buttons

+3. Matching the Figma UI Precisely and accurately - Spacing, colors, shadows, and icon placement had to match the design, especially:

  Known Improvements (If given more time)
 - Make the country dropdown searchable.
 - Add loader while fetching.